nashville-software-school/FEWDD-milestones/4-modern-javascript-developer/exercises/MJ_BROWSERIFY_PLANETS.md

     8. Name of any probes/orbiters/explorers that have visited or landed on that planet
 3. Create a main module that uses `require` to include each planet's module as a dependency and then subsequently calls the `outputTo()` method for each one, in the right order.

+## Bonus stretch goal

+Once you've got the basic implementation working, find a way to have the `outputTo()` only defined once, and still be able to output each planet's information to the DOM.
+It can't be defined in the **main** module.